Cholecalciferol: Other diseases

 A meta-analysis of 2007 concluded that daily intake of 1000±to day of vitamin D_{3} could reduce the incidence of colorectal cancer with minimal risk.
 Also a 2008 study published in Cancer Research has shown the addition of vitamin D_{3} (along with calcium) to the diet of some mice fed a regimen similar in nutritional content to a new Western diet with 1000 IU cholecalciferol per day prevented colon cancer development.
 In humans, with 400 IU daily, there was no effect of cholecalciferol supplements on the risk of colorectal cancer.

 Supplements are not recommended for prevention of cancer as any effects of cholecalciferol are very small.
 Although correlations exist between low levels of blood serum cholecalciferol and higher rates of various cancers, multiple sclerosis, tuberculosis, heart disease, and diabetes, the consensus is that supplementing levels is not beneficial.
 It is thought that tuberculosis may result in lower levels.
-It, however, is not entirely clear how the two are related.
+It is not entirely clear, however, how the two are related.